Disability rights and responsibilities in schools

 Support services

-Your child has a right to student support services, to enable them to access their education on the same basis as their peers without disability.
+Your child has the right to access support services on the same basis as their peers.

 Examples of support services could include homework clubs or career advice.